Food & Drink

 edgewater dining

-One of the best restaurants in Surfers Paradise, Edgewater Dining is one venue that’s successfully embraced the beauty of Gold Coast’s spider web of canals.
+One of the best restaurants in Surfers Paradise, Edgewater Dining successfully embraces the beauty of Gold Coast’s canal spider web.
 Situated on Isle of Capri, Edgewater’s sprawling deck opens out to a swoon-worthy view of million dollar mansions and an up close and personal look at the iconic Q1 and glittering Surfers Paradise skyline.

 With talented restaurateurs at the helm and open for breakfast, long boozy lunches and dinner, seven days, a visit here is a sure bet you and your posse will be satisfied beyond belief.
 Munch on oysters, lemon pepper calamari, specialty burgers, risotto or perhaps a juicy lamb rump.